scperkins/EJEHardenberg.github.io/public/tech-blog/partial-file-uploads-play.md

 	)

-For the upload handler we'll use `Action(parse.multipartFormData)` to define the action so that we can get the file chunk from the posted byte array via `request.body.file("file")`.
+For the upload handler we'll use `Action(parse.multipartFormData)` to define the controller action so that we can get the file chunk from the posted byte array via `request.body.file("file")`.
 For the file test handler we can simply `bindFromRequest` and use the unique identifier and chunk number to see if we've already processed it.

 	_Handling test requests for ResumableJS_: